conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 CUDA builds
 ===========

-Although the provisioned CI machines do not feature a GPU, Conda Forge does provide mechanisms to build CUDA-enabled packages.
+Although the provisioned CI machines do not feature a GPU, Conda-Forge does provide mechanisms to build CUDA-enabled packages.
 These mechanisms involve several packages:

 * ``cudatoolkit``: The runtime libraries for the CUDA toolkit.
 This is what end-users will end